Krakow guidebook

 shopping at marketplace in Krakow

-Kleparz Pl. by the Old Town historic district, the best-known of Krakow's numerous markets, has changed little since the above scene of shopping for flowers was painted some 70 years ago.
+has changed little since the above scene of shopping for flowers was painted some 70 years ago.

 Go Shopping in Krakow, have fun.

-Sales, discounts, and other bargains.
+Sales, discounts, and other bargains in Krakow, Poland.

 Clearance-sales seasons in Krakow shops take place twice a year.
 Every retailer has its own timetable and it often changes from year to year, yet winter sales prevail in the city from mid-January through February.
-July to mid-August there comes time for massive summer discount sales.
+And July to mid-August there comes time for massive summer discount sales.
 Price reductions range from 30 percent to 50 percent to solid 70 percent off.
 What makes Krakow's bargain hunting more exciting is the fact that few retailers cut their prices across the board and many, notably the smaller ones, post up spectacular discounts but they apply only to a token number of items.

 On the other hand most Krakow stores lure customers throughout the year with special promotions and limited rebates for selected goods.
 Also, there are pretty many factory outlet stores and discount shops in the city.